Our Cafe’s Mission

 Important elements of this work include:

-Community Meals: homemade soup, salad, and bread to nurture our members.
+Community Meals: Homemade soup, salad, and bread to nurture our Members.

-Classes that allow for education, exploration of something new, and healing: art, book studies, relapse prevention, yoga, meditation, creative writing.
+Classes: Allow for education, exploration of something new, and healing: art, book studies, relapse prevention, yoga, meditation, creative writing.

-Service Work: The Cafe belongs to the community members, and to give back, and be a part of, all members contribute to service work at the Cafe, be it walking with a member to a doctor’s appointment, or mopping the floor at the end of the day.
+Service Work: The Café belongs to the community members, and to give back, and be a part of, all members contribute to service work at the Café, be it walking with a member to a doctor’s appointment, or mopping the floor at the end of the day.